sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 This may include a series of A/B testing, experiments, Proof of Concepts, using Analytics to interpret data and informing the next iteration of a product.

 In a project-type investment, a schedule is the assurance provided to governance on progress because the planning phase a project sought certainty before execution can start.
-In a product-type investment, these three key metrics are the assurance.

-The Product Team is expected to produce the following three sets of key metrics.
-These metrics are consumed by the Product Team, the Business Sponsor, and Governance (DGPOC/MPIB)
+In a product-type investment, the following three key metrics are the assurance, expected to be produced by the Product team.
+These metrics are consumed by the Product Team, the Business Sponsor, and Governance (DGPOC/MPIB).

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">
     <a href="/ITStrategy/assets/images/product-key-metrics.png" style="display: block">